civican/legisinfo/44-1/bills/C-19/bill_text.md

 Subsection 31(6) of the Act is replaced by the following:

-**(6)** The period of 30 days referred to in subsection (1) is extended to 45 days **if**, before the **expiry** of the 30 days, the President causes written notice to be given to the complainant that the period of 30 days is insufficient to determine whether there is compliance with the conditions referred to in subsection (2) **or the condition referred to in** subsection 31.1(1).
+**(6)** The period of 30 days referred to in subsection (1) is extended to 45 days if, before the expiry of the 30 days, the President causes written notice to be given to the complainant that the period of 30 days is insufficient to determine whether there is compliance with the conditions referred to in subsection (2) or the condition referred to in subsection 31.1(1).

 ### Section 196

   **(1)** Paragraphs 32(1)(a) and (b) of the Act are replaced by the following:

-    **if** the complaint is properly documented, cause the complainant to be informed in writing that the complaint was received and that it is properly documented; or
+    if the complaint is properly documented, cause the complainant to be informed in writing that the complaint was received and that it is properly documented; or

-    **if** the complaint is not properly documented, cause the complainant to be informed **in writing** that the complaint was received and **indicate the** information and material needed in order for the complaint to be properly documented.
+    if the complaint is not properly documented, cause the complainant to be informed in writing that the complaint was received and indicate the information and material needed in order for the complaint to be properly documented.

   **(2)** Section 32 of the Act is amended by adding the following after subsection (1):